eScholarship/jschol/README.md

 * Automatic rebuilds using Gulp
 * LiveReload support so changes during development are reflected instantly in the browser
 * Isometric Javascript to provide server-side initial rendering of pages (for fast first load, and for better crawlability)
 * [Lando](https://lando.dev/) for bootstrapping a Docker-based development environment
+* [AWS CLI](https://aws.amazon.com/cli/) for deploying to Elastic Beanstalk.
+See our [AWS CLI Cheatsheet](https://github.com/cdlib/pad-sys-doc/blob/main/cheatsheet/aws-cli.md).

 Description of files
 --------------------